wp-insider/woocommerce-braintree-payment-gateway/woocommerce-braintree-payment-gateway/readme.txt

 == Description ==

 WooCommerce Braintree Payment Gateway allows you to accept credit card payments on your Woocommerce store via the Braintree gateway.
 It authorizes credit card payments and processes them securely with your Braintree merchant account.

+It is compatible with WooCommerce High-Performance Order Storage (HPOS) feature.

 = Plugin Functionality: =